MiscellaneousStuff/eeg-stimuli/README.md

 33 datasets out of 49 were used in the analysis.
 8 out of them were excluded due to low performance on the comprehension quiz. \
 8 of them come from participants with high noise.

+### Used Dataset Files

+- S13.mat
+  - Justification: Noise was acceptable and comprehension score was 8/8.

 ### Usable Files

 Many of the datasets were excluded because the pt's performed badly on comprehension tests or the signal contained too much noise.